Sarah Davidson Evanega: Career

 In 2014, Evanega founded the Alliance for Science, a global communications and training initiative that combats misinformation about agricultural biotechnology, climate change and other science related issues.
 This initiative is housed in the Boyce Thompson Institute for Plant Research (BTI), where she works as a Professor.

+In January 2025, Evanega was appointed to the USDA's Fruit and Vegetable Industry Advisory Committee, for a 2 year term.
+As of 2025, Evanega is a vice president of business development at Okanagan Specialty Fruits.
+The company developed and markets Arctic Apples, a genetically modified apple.

 Science communication

 Evanega teaches scientists, farmers and journalists and others how to communicate science effectively.
 She actively promotes the use of innovation in agriculture through writing papers, presenting at conferences and granting interviews.
-Some of the talks include: embracing science advocacy, the GMO debate, and GMOs in a changing world.
+Some of the talks include: embracing science advocacy, and GMOs in a changing world.

 In 2020, she led a research team that studied the main sources of coronavirus misinformation in traditional and social media, analyzing over 38 million documents to understand the root source of the COVID-19 "infodemic".
-The findings of this research were covered globally by the media including the New York Times, CNN, NBC News, The Hill and MSN.
+The findings of this research were covered by the media including the New York Times, CNN, NBC News, The Hill and MSN.

 During her interview with CNN, she said that 38% of the misinformation coverage was in association with the former United States President Donald Trump.
 "Misinformation became a buzzword with COVID, but in plant science, we’ve been dealing with misinformation for decades,” Evanega says.
 “We’re not finished yet, but we have made significant progress.
 Now we’re seeing how we can apply learnings from agricultural biotechnology to other issues of science that suffer from misinformation.”

-Evanega also launched an eye-catching outreach tool, the “Modified” food truck, which travels across the country to deliver edible samples of genetically modified foods.
+Evanega also launched an outreach tool, the “Modified” food truck, which travels across the country to deliver edible samples of genetically modified foods.
 Evanega hopes that this food truck will facilitate more evidence based conversations on the role of biotechnology in combatting climate change and food insecurity globally.